humanode-network/vortex-experimental-mockups/docs/vortex-simulation-v1-constants.md

     - optional baseline update when `SIM_DYNAMIC_ACTIVE_GOVERNORS=true` (next era uses `activeGovernorsNextEra`)
   - Rollup output is stored in:
     - `era_rollups`, `era_user_status`

+- Phase 17 write slice exists:
+  - Chamber vote eligibility is enforced (paper-aligned):
+    - Specialization chamber: vote requires an accepted proposal in that chamber.
+    - General chamber: vote requires an accepted proposal in any chamber.
+  - Genesis bootstrap for the first votes can be configured via `public/sim-config.json` (`genesisChamberMembers`).
+  - Eligibility is persisted in `chamber_memberships` and granted when a proposal is accepted (vote → build transition).
+  - Dev bypass: `DEV_BYPASS_CHAMBER_ELIGIBILITY=true` disables chamber-membership checks (local/testing only).

 ## Post-v1 roadmap (v2+)